EnderdracheLP/streamer-tools/README.md

 **Currently many values only update and do not reset (What I mean is that after you go out of a mp lobby the game id will still be there)**

 ## Credits
-For making the original Quest Discord Presence which this is build on.
+For making the original Quest Discord Presence which this is built on.
 * [Lauriethefish](https://github.com/Lauriethefish)

 Credits.